 Let’s get started.

-What Are Responsive Images in Web
+What Are Responsive Images on Web?

 The term “responsive web design” was coined by web designer Ethan Marcotte in an article he wrote in A List Apart in May 2010.
 The term Responsive Images is derived from responsive web design and carries quite the same meaning.